-A field experiment was conducted to study the integrated nutrient management practices on nutrient uptake by cotton and soybean intercropping system in 1:2 row proportion during kharif 2015 and 2016 at plot 101 'D' 101 plot of All India Coordinated Research Project on Soybean, Main Agricultural Research Station, University of Agricultural Sciences, Dharwad, Karnataka, India.
+A field experiment was conducted to study the influence of integrated nutrient management practices on nutrient uptake by cotton and soybean intercropping system in 1:2 row proportion during kharif 2015 and 2016 plot 101 D 101 plot of All India Coordinated Research Project on Soybean, Main Agricultural Research Station, University of Agricultural Sciences, Dharwad, Karnataka, India.
 The study was undertaken to evaluate the sources of nutrients for efficient uptake by the cropping system.
 The field experiment was laid out in randomised complete block design with three replications and twenty treatments.
 Treatment comprised of organic and inorganic sources of nutrients used in different combinations.
 Soybean introduced as intercrop in cotton with 40 x 10 cm spacing for soybean and 120 x 60 cm for cotton.
 Results revealed that uptake of nitrogen, phosphorus and potassium were significantly higher in T3 (150 % RDF for cotton and soybean) and it was on par with T2 (125 % RDF for cotton and soybean).
-It could be concluded that application of 125:62.5:62.5 N, P_2O and K_2O kg ha-1 in cotton and soybean intercropping system or 100 : 50 : 50 N, P_2O_5 and K2O kg ha-1 along with Gliricidia + Pongamia 2.5 t ha-1 each for cotton and soybean intercropping was found to be optimum for efficient mineralization of nutrients for higher nutrient uptake by the crop.
+It could be concluded that application of 125 : 62.5 · 62.5 · N, P2O and K2O kg ha long with Gliricidia + Pongamia 2.5 t ha each for cotton and soybean intercropping was found to be optimum for efficient mineralization of nutrients for higher nutrient uptake by the crop .